KasparEtter/ef1p/pages/email/email.md

 At this point, you may be wondering how mail clients can often figure out the correct configuration by themselves despite the lack of an established standard.
-Most mail clients look up the configuration for [popular email service providers](#popular-email-service-providers) in a database, which is either delivered with the client or centrally hosted by the software manufacturer.
+Most mail clients look up the configuration for [popular mailbox providers](#popular-mailbox-providers) in a database, which is either delivered with the client or centrally hosted by the software manufacturer.
 Some mail clients also use custom autoconfiguration protocols, which typically fetch an [XML](https://en.wikipedia.org/wiki/XML) file hosted at a specific subdomain via HTTPS.